 - Promoting high standards of public health and safety

-- Supporting the wider economic benefits to Bracknell Forest, West Berkshire and Wokingham Councils by having well run events which are not hampered by unnecessary regulatory burden
+- Supporting the wider economic benefits to Bracknell Forest and West Berkshire by having well run events which are not hampered by unnecessary regulatory burden

 The group meets at regular intervals throughout the year, and may invite organisers of events to meet and discuss their event management plans.
 These meetings are voluntary and attendance does not guarantee that statutory requirements are met but it does provide an excellent way to meet key officers and gain from collective event experience.
-Meetings usually take place at the Royal Berkshire Fire and Rescue Service Headquarters at Newsham Court, Calcot RG31 7SD.
+Meetings usually take place virtually via Teams.

 Who's in the Safety Advisory Group?

-The core members of the SAG comprises officers from the emergency services (Police, Fire and Rescue Service and the Ambulance NHS Trust) and Council Services (Highways, Traffic Management, Emergency Planning, Environmental Health and Licensing) working across the Bracknell Forest, Wokingham and West Berkshire areas.
+The core members of the SAG comprises officers from the emergency services (Police, Fire and Rescue Service and the Ambulance NHS Trust) and Council Services (Highways, Traffic Management, Emergency Planning, Environmental Health and Licensing) working across the Bracknell Forest and West Berkshire area.

 The form will be circulated to SAG members to review.